vbobrov/slideshow/README.md

 These tools require Flickr API to interface with the data.
 You can request an API at this page: https://www.flickr.com/services/apps/create/apply/

-The API is issue as a pair of values: Key and Secret
+The API is issued as a pair of values: Key and Secret

 In order to allow Flickr to consume GPS coordinates on uploaded images into metadata, enable **Import EXIF location data** in privacy settings: https://www.flickr.com/account/privacy.
 This option is not required, but it will speed up processing.
-Downloader will download the original image to attempt to retrive the GPS coordinates directly from the JPG file.
+If the option is not enabled, downloader will download the original image and attempt to retrive the GPS coordinates directly from the EXIF data in the JPG file.

 ## Raspberry Pi Configuration